onthebusiness/harelang.org/content/style.md

 ## F. Global declarations

-1. The use of globals is discouraged.
+Rules governing global variable declarations.
+Note that the use of globals is often undesirable, as may limit your ability to expand upon or compartmentalize an interface later.

-2. A space MUST NOT be placed between the constant name and the `:` token.
+1. A space MUST NOT be placed between the constant name and the `:` token.
 A space MUST be placed between the `:` token and the type specifier.
-3. Spaces MUST be placed both before and after the `=` token.
+2. Spaces MUST be placed both before and after the `=` token.

 **CORRECT**